MicroEJ/docs/SDKUserGuide/installSDKDistribution21_11.rst

 Install SDK Distribution 21.11
 ==============================

-This section will guide you to install the SDK Distribution ``21.11`` using the step-by-step executable installer.
+This section will guide you through the installation process of the SDK Distribution ``21.11`` using the step-by-step executable installer.

 The SDK Distribution ``21.11`` requires a JDK 8 and is not available for macOS with M1 chips.
 See the :ref:`system-requirements` page for more information on the list of supported environments.